An Empirical Study to Understand How Students Use ChatGPT for Writing Essays

 \subsubsection{Essay Writing Trace}

-As previously stated, the recording features tracked each user's inputs and stored them in our database with timestamps.
-With this data, we could analyze how ChatGPT responses contributed to the writing process by comparing the responses participants received with the new content added (e.g., pasted text) or revisions made immediately after receiving ChatGPT responses.
-In general, we have comprehensive, keystroke-level data that can asynchronously reproduce each writer's writing and ChatGPT interaction.
-Figure~\ref{fig:dataflow} illustrates the overall data flow in terms of word count.
+The recording features tracked each user's input and stored it in our database with timestamps.
+In general, it provided comprehensive keystroke-level data capable of reproducing each writer’s writing process and interactions with ChatGPT. \autoref{fig:dataflow} illustrates the overall data flow in terms of word count.
+For example, we examined how ChatGPT responses contributed to the writing process by comparing the generated responses with the text participants pasted into the editor afterward, represented as ``Pasted ChatGPT words'' in \autoref{fig:dataflow}.
 The following list provides examples of metrics calculated for each participant: